axibase/atsd-api-php/README.md

 # Axibase Time-Series Database Client for PHP

-The **ATSD Client for PHP** enables PHP developers to easily read statistics and metadata from the [Axibase Time-Series Database][atsd].
+The **ATSD Client for PHP** enables PHP developers to easily read statistics and metadata from the [Axibase Time Series Database][atsd].
 With minimal effort, you can build reporting, analytics, and alerting solutions.
 Use [Composer][axibase_atsd-api-php] to get started with this PHP API.

 * [Documentation][atsd-api]
 * [Issues][atsd-issues]

 ## Implemented Methods i

-**The ATSD Client for PHP** in an easy-to-use client for interfacing with **ATSD** metadata and data REST API services.
+**The ATSD Client for PHP** is an easy-to-use client for interfacing with **ATSD** metadata and data **REST API** services.
 It has the ability to read time-series values, statistics, properties, alerts, and messages.

 - Data API
     - Series